Arsenal's problems under Arteta ruthlessly exposed in abysmal Villa mauling | Goal.com

 Arsenal had no answer to Jack Grealish, John McGinn, Ross Barkley and Ollie Watkins, with Villa’s attacking quartet pulling the Arsenal defence apart at will with their pace and movement.

-Watkins scored two excellent goals and only some last ditch defending from Rob Holding and Dani Ceballos prevented Arteta’s side falling to an even more humbling defeat.
+Watkins scored two excellent goals and only some last-ditch defending from Rob Holding and Dani Ceballos prevented Arteta’s side from falling to an even more humbling defeat.

 This was the Spaniard’s darkest night since he took over from Unai Emery almost a year ago.